AdriSanj/Master-s-final-project/README.md

 stages of this one (Yolk-Sac and Feeding Larvae), but discarding the case of the larval movement, only using the movement of the sea water obtained by the netcdf files.

-For the use of this class, in an initial script of OpenDrift, must write the model "larvalfish_ieo" and choose the variables you want to export for the representation.
+For the use of this class, in an initial script of OpenDrift, must write the model "LarvalFish_sardine" and choose the variables you want to export for the representation.
 The file oceandrift_ieo.py is like the original oceandrift.py but with a few modifications, including a new function that obtains the first parameters of temperature and salinity of the ROMS ecological model (doesn't work with a ROMS without a biological part) in the first timestep, necessary for the egg development, and a few